ipsy-md/medusa-docs/content/medusa/access.rst

 VPN
 *********
-You need a vpn connection to go on the medusa server: https://www.urz.ovgu.de/urz/en/vpn-path-204,616.html
+You need a VPN connection to go on the medusa server. https://www.urz.ovgu.de/urz/en/vpn-path-204,616.html

 Graphical